Datatamer/tamr-client/docs/user-guide/geo.md

   * type (one of "Point", "MultiPoint", "LineString", "MultiLineString", "Polygon", "MultiPolygon"; required)
   * coordinates (doubles; exactly how these are structured depends on the type of the geometry)

 Although the Python Geo Interface is non-prescriptive when it comes to the data types of the id and properties, Tamr has a more restricted set of supported types.
-See https://docs.tamr.com/reference#attribute-types
+See <https://docs.tamr.com/reference#attribute-types>.

-The `:class:~tamr_unify_client.models.dataset.resource.Dataset` class supports the `__geo_interface__` property.
+The `Dataset` class supports the `__geo_interface__` property.
 This will produce one `FeatureCollection` for the entire dataset.

 There is a companion iterator `itergeofeatures()` that returns a generator that allows you to stream the records in the dataset as Geospatial features.